MANYA-SHUKLA/codyssey-main-website-live/README.md

 - tsconfig.json — TypeScript configuration
 - package.json / package-lock.json — dependencies & scripts

-(Adjust the above if you expand the project structure.)

 ## Code quality & formatting
 - ESLint is configured to help find and fix problems.
 Run: